 The ancient felines were mostly anti-social and solitary animals.
 Apart from lions that live in prides, almost all wildcats in history lived and survived alone.
 The early feline, as also seen in modern cats, was territorial and very adept at it.

-Most people would notice that their house cats display behaviors like rubbing their heads and other parts of their bodies on walls and urinating in different spots.
-Modern felines inherited this behavior from their ancestors who would do the same to release pheromones and mark their territories to warn intruders.
+Most people would notice that their house cats display certain behaviors.
+This includes rubbing their heads and other parts of their bodies on walls and urinating in different spots.
+Modern felines inherited this behavior from their ancestors.
+They did this to release pheromones and mark their territories to warn intruders.

 The early wild cats hunted and slept alone.
 When it's mating period, they set out to satisfy themselves by looking for mates all alone.